apify/crawlee/docs/guides/getting_started.md

 ### The crawling strategy

 Now that we know where to start, we need to figure out where to go next.
-Since we've eliminated one level of crawling by selecting the categories manually, we only need to crawl the actor detail pages now.
+Since we've eliminated one level of crawling by selecting the categories manually, we now only need to crawl the actor detail pages.
 The algorithm therefore follows:

 1. Visit the category list page (one of our start URLs).
 2. Enqueue all links to actor details.